idaholab/moose/framework/doc/content/source/actioncomponents/PhysicsComponentBase.md

 # PhysicsComponentBase

-The `PhysicsComponentBase` is a base class designed to facilitate the user of [Physics](Physics/index.md) by an [ActionComponent.md].
+The `PhysicsComponentBase` is a base class designed to facilitate the use of [Physics](Physics/index.md) by an [ActionComponent.md].
 It offers:

 - a [!param](/ActionComponents/CylinderComponent/physics) parameter in which the user lists the [Physics](Physics/index.md)